Thalambur: Social & retail infra

 Several international schools such as HLC International School, Amethyst International School, KC High International School and Gateway International School are located within a range of 8km radii from Thalambur.
 Gleneagles Global Health City, The Institute of Neurosciences & Spinal Disorders, Chettinad Health City and Arun Hospital are present within 10 km radii from Thalambur for any medical support.
 One can find plenty of shopping malls within 1Km to 3Km including Vivira Mall, Marina Mall, BMR Mall, KVP Complex and Glory Mother Traditional for all shopping and entertainment needs of residents.

 Livability

 Thalambur is rated as 4.0/5 basis 4 reviews on environment, commuting & places of interest by Owners, Agents & Visitors.
 It is rated best on Neighbour, Connectivity parameters where it is being given an average rating of 4.5 while rated not good on Parking, Road as shown by average rating of 3.5.

 Nearby employment hubs

-Thalambur enjoys good connectivity to well-known employment hubs such as Taramani (18Km), Sholinganallur (7.8Km), Okkiyam Thoraipakkam (12.5Km) and Karapakkam (12.1Km).
+Thalambur enjoys good connectivity to well-known employment hubs such as Siruseri(2.8Km), Taramani (18Km), Sholinganallur (7.8Km), Okkiyam Thoraipakkam (12.5Km) and Karapakkam (12.1Km).
 All these hubs can be easily reachable through Old Mahabalipuram Road from Thalambur.